redwoodjs/redwood/docs/docs/cli-commands.md

 ### setup graphiQL headers

 Redwood automatically sets up your authentication headers in your GraphiQL playground.
-Currently supported auth providers include Supabase,dbAuth, and Netlify.
+Currently supported auth providers include Supabase, dbAuth, and Netlify.

 A `generateGraphiQLHeader` file will be created in your `api/lib` folder and included in your gitignore.
 You can edit this file to customize your header.
 The function in the file is passed into your `createGraphQLHandler` and only called in dev.